HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 7.4.0 </span> Level 2 Implementation - Warfarin + NSAIDs Knowledge Artifact (semi-structured)

 The Level 2 Implementation for the Warfarin + NSAID artifact is split into two separate hooks and services.
-Figures 4 and 5 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `medication-select` and `medication-prescribe`).
+Figures 4 and 5 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `order-select` and `order-sign`).
 Figure 6 provides a Card display example for each CDS Hooks instance within the order entry workflow.
 In the provided Card display example, the clinician decided to order the NSAID medication but adds a proton pump inhibitor, in response to the card suggestion.
 This action results in a downgrade of the `medication-presecribe` response card (i.e., "hard-stop" – red to "warning" – orange).
-The blue task boxes highlight the DetectedIssue `status` indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the `medication-prescribe` service prefetch template), and `medication-prescribe` service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.
+The blue task boxes highlight the DetectedIssue `status` indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the `order-sign` service prefetch template), and `order-sign` service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 4: Warfarin + NSAID medication-select logic </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 4: Warfarin + NSAID order-select logic </strong></figcaption>
   <a href = "assets/images/Warfarin_NSAID_select.svg" target ="_blank" > <img src="assets/images/Warfarin_NSAID_select.svg" class="figure-img img-responsive img-rounded center-block" alt="Warfarin_NSAID_select.svg" /></a>
 </figure>